smoqadam/blog/content/posts/simple-auto-deployer-with-php.md

 X-Hub-Signature: sha1=81407666112671798a83c608efa69d1052987fe9
 ```

-as you can see, there are three custom headers which set by Github.
+As you can see, there are three custom headers which are set by Github.
 For authorization, we must use
-`X-Hub-Signature` header. value of `X-Hub-Signature` header is consists of a hash algorithm and a hash string.
+`X-Hub-Signature` header.
+The value of `X-Hub-Signature` header is consists of a hash algorithm and a hash string.

 Create a file called `deployer.php` and put the following content on it: